gopal-sakshi/simpleExpressTypescript/readMe/npm_scripts.md

 `build`
 - When we npm run build our rimraf package will delete our existing dist folder
-- Then, we run tsc to build our project, which as we know is compiled into dist (remember we specified this in our tsconfig.json). i.e. deletes the old code and replaces it with the new code.
+- Then, we run tsc to build our project, which as we know is compiled into dist (remember we specified this in our tsconfig.json). deletes the old code and replaces it with the new code.

 `preserve`
 - just calls our "build" command